Slekie/alx-backend-storage/README.md

-This project is to optimize queries by adding indexes
+This project focuses on using MongoDB NoSQL database application